com-480-data-visualization/com-480-project-datart/Milestone-reports/milestone1.md

 <h4><ins> British part</ins></h4>
 <h5> UK election</h5>
-The UK election set is composed of one unique file containing all the necessary data from 1914 to 2018.
 This dataset contains almost the same information than the French one.
 However, the political system in the UK makes the voters vote for a party and not for a politican.
-Therefore, there are no names/surname/gender associated with the vote shares but political party's names.

-We can find in the dataset the following dataframes:
+We can thus find in the dataset the following dataframes:

 * 5 categorical column for the region, the county, the country the constituency and the constituency's code.
 * 1 categorical column per political party
 * 1 integer and 1 float column for the number of voters for each party and their vote shares
 * 1 integer and 1 float column for the total votes and the turnout percentage

 This format is repeated for every year.
-The sheets from 1914 to 1997 has been deleted manually to lighten the file.
-The size of each of those datasets depends of the number of political parties and therefore varies according to the year.
-Otherwise, the dataset is really complete without any missing values.
+After preprocessing, the file for departments is 50x26 and for the region 13x26 Otherwise, the dataset is really complete without any missing values.

 <h5> UK population</h5>